Rapid Prototyping | What is Rapid Prototyping? | Autodesk

 The automotive space pioneered rapid prototyping and continues to lean on it heavily for developing parts and vehicle concepts.

 Rapid prototyping also makes the tools that make the prototypes.
-When industrial processes need custom tools or one-of-a-kind parts, like injection moulds, rapid prototyping (or “rapid tooling“) can help.
+When industrial processes need custom tools or one-of-a-kind parts, like injection molds, rapid prototyping (or “rapid tooling”) can help.

 As a result, many varieties of additive manufacturing are synonymous with rapid prototyping.
-The three most common additive technologies are fused filament fabrication (FFF) (US Site), also known as the trademarked term fused deposition modelling (FDM); stereolithography (US Site) (SLA); and selective laser sintering (SLS).
+The three most common additive technologies are fused filament fabrication (FFF), also known as the trademarked term fused deposition modeling (FDM); stereolithography (SLA); and selective laser sintering (SLS).

 FFF/FDM is the most popular form of 3D printing because it is the easiest to operate and the least expensive.
 It’s also reasonably fast, which makes it suitable for rapid prototyping.
 However, this technology’s method of depositing melted thermoplastics layer by layer also yields some surface blemishes.
 It also has the lowest resolution and accuracy of 3D printing technologies, which makes it best for simple parts and early-stage prototypes.

-Other 3D printing methods for rapid prototyping include selective laser melting (SLM), laminated object manufacturing (LOM), digital light processing (DLP) and binder jetting.
-SLM, or powder-bed fusion, is another metal additive method (US Site) that builds prototype or production parts layer by layer from titanium, aluminium, stainless steel and other metal powders.
-DLP technology is similar to SLA but is faster and cheaper, though it may also require support structures during printing and curing afterwards.
-The LOM additive technology adheres layers of machine-cut paper, plastic or other materials together to fabricate parts.
-Finally, binder jetting is a fast 3D-printing method that can use many different material powders.
-It binds layers of powder by spraying them with minute liquid droplets, compressing the layers and finishing the objects with oven curing or sintering.
+Other 3D printing methods for rapid prototyping include selective laser melting (SLM), laminated object manufacturing (LOM), digital light processing (DLP), and binder jetting.
+SLM, or powder-bed fusion, is another metal additive method that builds prototype or production parts layer by layer from titanium, aluminum, stainless steel, and other metal powders.
+DLP technology is similar to SLA but is faster and cheaper, though it may also require support structures during printing and curing afterward.
+The LOM additive technology adheres layers of machine-cut paper, plastic, or other materials together to fabricate parts.
+Finally, binder jetting is a fast 3D-printing method that can utilize many different material powders.
+It binds layers of powder by spraying them with minute liquid droplets, compressing the layers, and finishing the objects with oven curing or sintering.

 Compared to other methods, rapid prototyping with 3D printing saves the time and costs of elaborate machine setup and tooling.